Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Introduction

 For a power law $\mathcal{U}_s$ with $s\geq1$, the kernel $b_s$ is equal to

 for some constant $K$.
-Hence the collision kernel is not integrable near the singularity $\eta\cdot\tfrac{v-v_*}{|v-v_*|}\simeq 1$ (when the collisions are grazing).
-We say that the Boltzmann kernel has no cut-off.
-However, the Boltzmann operator $Q_s$ can be defined if functions $f$ and $h$ are differentiable.
+Hence, the collision kernel is not integrable near the singularity $\eta\cdot\tfrac{v-v_*}{|v-v_*|}\simeq 1$ (when the collisions are grazing).
+We say that the Boltzmann kernel has no cutoff.
+However, the Boltzmann operator $Q_s$ can be defined (everywhere) for $s>1$ if the functions $f$ and $h$ are differentiable (see \cite{Goudon,Villani1}).

-In the Coulombian case $s=1$, the singularity near is too large to defined the collision operator, even for smooth functions.
-In 1936, Landau proposed in \cite{Landau} an equation describing a low density Coulomb gas, the Landau equation:
+In the Coulombian case $s=1$, the singularity near $\theta \sim 0$ is too large to define the collision operator, even for smooth functions.
+In 1936, Landau proposed in \cite{Landau} an operator that describes the collision between Coulombian particles.
+His analysis was based on cutting the long range interaction, responsible for the "collisions" with small deviation angle $\theta$.
+His argument was that in a neutral Coulomb gas, the interactions between ions (big positively charged particles) are screened by electrons (small negatively charged particles).
+Hence, the particles interact {\it via} the effective potential $\tfrac{\chi(|x|/R)}{|x|}$ where $\chi \simeq \ind_{[0,1]}$ is a cutting function, and $R$ is called the Debye radius\footnote{In the Physics literature the constant $R$ is typically interpreted as a normalisation constant, to be estimated}.
+In the present paper we study the limit $R\to \infty$. ($R\gg 1$).

-The factor $c$ a diffusion constant.
-The starting point of Landau's argument was the Boltzmann equation \eqref{eq:Boltzmann} associated with the cutoff collision kernel The factor $\frac{1}{|\log\delta|}$ is the suitable normalisation sequence (sometimes called the \emph{Coulomb logarithm}).
-In the limit $\delta\to 0$, the grazing collisions (collisions with small velocity jump) become dominant.
-The Landau collision operator is the limit of these Boltzmann operators.
-The rigorous justification of this process was performed by Alexandre and Villani in \cite{AV} (see also \cite{AB,Desvillettes}).

-One can ask if it is possible to derive the Boltzmann equation associated with $\mathcal{U}_s$ ($ s<1$), or the Landau equation, from a physical particle system.
-In fact, this question remains mainly open and the only results hold for compactly supported interaction potential and on short time intervals (look at the Section \ref{subsec:State of the art}).
-However, it is possible to simplify the problem in order to obtain a positive answer.